livz/livz.github.io/_posts/2017-05-05-sectalks-london-08.md

 data:image/png;base64,iVBORw.....
 ```

 Another starting point to solve this challenge could have been to know the format expected by the _src_ html tag, namely **_data:image/.._**.
 The password could have been obtained by XOR-ing the first 10 character of this header with the first 10 elements of the array.
-Anyways, let's move on.
+Anyways, let's move on and decode the base64:

 ```bash
 ~ cat image.b64 | base64 -d   > image.png